dszfw/gojs-flowchart-rest/README.md

     204 NO CONTENT will be response

-* Create Task that exist in two processes (1001 and 1000)
+* Create Task that will included in two processes (1001 and 1000)

         POST http://localhost:8080/tasks
         {
-          "name": "process with task assoc",
+          "name": "Task in processes",
           "processAssoc": [
             {"position": "135", "process": {"id": "1000"}},
             {"position": "136", "process": {"id": "1001"}}
           ]
         }

-    201 CREATED response:
+    response 201 CREATED:

         {
             "id": 1014,
-            "name": "process with task assoc",
+            "name": "Task in processes",
             "category": null,
             "loc": null,
             "processes": [